erwinwolff/mod_whitelist_apache_mysql/README.md

 * ./apxs.sh
 * service apache2 restart

-## Stage of development
-Mod_Whitelist is usable on a functional level, but should be considered beta nonetheless.

 ## Future
 - [x] Should be easily compiled with simple buildchain
 - [x] Should block all ip's not on the whitelist